Leith: Geography

 After decades of industrial decline, deindustrialisation, slum clearance and resultant depopulation in the post-war era, Leith gradually began to enjoy an upturn in fortunes in the late 1980s.
 Several old industrial sites were developed with modest, affordable housing, while small industrial business units were constructed at Swanfield, Bonnington, Seafield and off Lindsay Road.
 The Shore developed a clutch of upmarket restaurants, including the first of the chain of Malmaison hotels in a conversion of a seamen's mission, whilst the once industrially-polluted and desolate banks of the Water of Leith were cleaned up and a public walkway opened.

 Leith's gradual revival was also helped by the decision of the then Scottish Office to site their new offices in Leith Docks (just north of the old infilled East Dock).
 The site was chosen as part of a design-and-build competition against other sites at Haymarket and Marionville.
 It was completed in 1994.
-The hoped for influx of well-paid civil service jobs failed to have much local impact as most commute to the office, and only a small percentage venture beyond the confines of the office during lunchtimes.
+The hoped-for influx of well-paid civil service jobs failed to have much local impact as most commute to the office, and only a small percentage venture beyond the confines of the office during lunchtimes.
 It did further foster Leith's growing reputation as a white-collar, small business location.
 Further large-scale service and tourist development followed, including Ocean Terminal and the permanently moored Royal Yacht Britannia.
-An extension to the new Edinburgh Tramway system, connecting Ocean Terminal and the Scottish Executive building area by the new Edinburgh Trams by the Port of Leith is now being constructed (2021) with completion due in early 2023.
-This will connect with Newhaven and eventually form a loop back to central Edinburgh.
-This new direct link to the city centre will provide a rapid and convenient route which it is hoped will be used by tourists as well as regular commuters.